 The Pastureland BMP category is designed to address natural resource issues that are occurring on pastureland acres.
-The list of practices under the Livestock: Pastureland BMP category focuses on solving soil erosion and water quality pollution problems resulting from livestock grazing.
+The list of practices under the Livestock: Pastureland BMP category focuses on solving soil erosion and water quality pollution problems resulting from livestock grazing[-on these acres].
 This could require one practice or multiple practice components to solve the soil and water related resource concerns.
-It is recommended that changes in land management and/or stocking rates be fully evaluated prior to installing any cost-share practices.
-Often, changes in land management may resolve the natural resource issues without the need for additional practices.
-Poor operation and maintenance of installed cost-share practices may result in the failure of the practice to solve the BMP Eligibility Criteria section below to clarify when to request this BMP category.
+It is recommended that changes in land management and/or stocking rates be fully evaluated prior to installing any cost_share practices.
+Often, changes in [the-]land management may resolve the natural resource issues without the need for additional practices.
+Poor operation and maintenance of installed cost_share practices may[will-likely] result in the failure of the practice to solve the natural resource problem.
+This should be reviewed and discussed with cost_share applicants.
+[Please]Refer to the BMP Eligibility Criteria section below to clarify when to request this BMP category.
 This BMP category should not be requested for assistance with confined livestock feeding operations or where livestock stocking rates are significantly greater than forage production potential.
-Conservation practices needed to address resource concerns with concentrated livestock and/or animal waste that does not meet the Pastureland BMP eligibility criteria requirements, should be requested under the Livestock: AFO BMP category.
+Conservation practices needed to address resource concerns with concentrated livestock and/or animal waste that does not meet the Pastureland BMP eligibility criteria requirements, should be requested under the Livestock: AFO[Animal Feeding Operation] BMP category.

-All practices should be consistent with recommendations as part of the Kentucky Agriculture Water Quality Act and be installed according to approved engineering designs or Implementation Recommendations (IR).
+All practices should be consistent with recommendations as part of the[a] Kentucky Agriculture Water Quality Act [plan-]and be installed according to approved engineering designs or Implementation Recommendations (IR)[job sheet recommendations].